President and Chief Executive Officer

 Southwest Florida Community Foundation

-Sarah Owen, president & CEO of the Southwest Florida Community Foundation, leads a passionate and diverse team dedicated to driving regional change for the common good.
-The Foundation is committed to engaging the community in conversations and action that creates sustainable positive change and provides the funding to make those changes a reality.
+Sarah Owen, president & CEO of the Southwest Florida Community Foundation, leads a passionate and diverse team dedicated to cultivating regional change for the common good.
+The Foundation is committed to connecting the community through conversations and action that creates sustainable positive change and leveraging the funding to make those changes a reality.

 Her journey into the non-profit sector followed a career in investor relations, public relations and corporate communications.
 She worked for publicly traded companies on the New York Stock Exchange as well as private companies throughout the Southeastern United States.
 Her corporate experience was in the automotive and engineering industries and Sarah was sought out by innovators and entrepreneurs developing emerging technologies to create strategic communication plans.

 Sarah shares her leadership at the national, state and regional level.
-She is Florida delegate for the National Vision 20/20 Initiative, serves as chair of the Community Foundations of Florida (a member group of Florida Philanthropic Network), is a member of the board of the Southwest Florida Economic Development Alliance and serves on the Healthy Lee Steering Committee.
+She serves as immediate past chair of the Community Foundations of Florida (a member group of Florida Philanthropic Network), she is Florida delegate for the National Vision 20/20 Initiative, and serves on the Healthy Lee Executive and Steering Committees.
 The News-Press named Sarah their 2016 Person of the Year.

 A graduate of Florida Southern College and the University of South Florida, Sarah holds a bachelor’s and master’s degrees in education as well as certifications in environmental engineering from University of Florida’s TREEO Center.